maxisam/ngx-progressive-image-loader/README.md

 Support Angular >=6.0.0

-## Dependency

-- ngx-logger

 ## Demo

 [stackblitz.com](https://stackblitz.com/github/maxisam/ngx-progressive-image-loader)

 ## Features

-- No other JS dependency besides logger.
+- No other JS dependency.
 Just Angular

 - Use **IntersectionObserver** to determine the timing to load the image